 We’ll definitely be looking into installing a bidet in our house in Wales.

 If a bidet isn’t for you the look for toilet roll wrapped in paper or support a company like Who Gives A Crap who produce toilet roll from 100% recycled products and uses no plastic packaging.

-As with all my other suggestions, there’s no point chucking out your old plastic brush to buy this but if you’re looking for a new one get this!
+As with all my other suggestions, there’s no point chucking out your old plastic brush to buy this but if you’re looking for a new one then buy biodegradable!